bgoerlitzHDP/registry/docs/security.rst

    allow negotiation for that website

-**Caution**: In AD MIT Kerberos setup, the key size is bigger than the default UI jetty server request header size.
+**Caution**: In AD MIT Kerberos setup, the key size is bigger than the default UI jetty server HTTPRequest header size.
 If using MIT Kerberos with jettty server, make sure you set HTTP header buffer bytes to 65536

 SPNEGO+BASIC
 ------------
-SPNEGO Authentication handler can be extended to support Kerberos credentials based Basic Authentication as long as the incoming HTTP request is secure and the HTTP method is POST.
+SPNEGO Authentication handler can be extended to support Kerberos credentials based Basic Authentication as long as the incoming HTTP HTTPRequest is secure and the HTTP method is POST.
 If a user provides user credentials in a HTTPS, POST call under Authorization Header, then a Kerberos login is attempted.
 In the authentication failure scenario, the SPNEGO sequence is invoked.